-Particularly, we look at caring for others - and ourselves - in light of Trinitarian theology and in the context of Christian community.
+Particularly, we look at what caring for others - and ourselves - means in light of Trinitarian theology and in the context of Christian community.
 We delve into what it means to be (in Henri Nouwen's arresting phrase) "wounded healers," and (in the Apostle Peter's evocative language) "a royal priesthood," and (in the Apostle Paul's stirring description) "ambassadors of reconciliation."
-We grapple with living out the task and privilege of bearing witness, in word and deed, to the God of hope, peace, and love.
-And we inquire into what is means for our churches to be (in Larry Crabb's hopeful vision) "the safest place on earth."
-The student, by the end of the course, should be familiar with Trinitarian theology undergirding all acts and aspects of care, have a rudimentary understanding of attachment theory, and have cultivated basic skills in giving and receiving care.
+We grapple with understanding and living out the task and privilege of bearing witness, in word and deed, to the God of hope, peace, and love.
+And we inquire into what is involved in our church communities becoming (in Larry Crabb's hopeful vision) "the safest place on earth."
+The student, by the end of the course, should be familiar with Trinitarian theology undergirding all acts of care, have some understanding of attachment theory, and have cultivated basic skills in giving and receiving care.